Skip to main content

 Study aim

-The primary aim of this project is to co-create a personalised VR solution for people experiencing symptoms of anxiety and build mental resilience; the focus of which is to explore how Artificial Intelligence (AI) and music can be used to personalise experiences and increase user engagement.
+The primary aim of this project was to co-create a personalised VR solution for people experiencing symptoms of anxiety and to build mental resilience, with a focus on exploring how Artificial Intelligence (AI) and music could be used to personalise experiences and increase user engagement.

 Background

-Rescape have been delivering immersive therapies for over 3 years.
-DR.VR™ a pain and anxiety product, has been licensed and deployed with 100+ VR headset licences into a healthcare environment across the UK.
+Rescape had been delivering immersive therapies for over three years.
+DR.VR™, a pain and anxiety product, was licensed and deployed with over 100 VR headset licences into healthcare environments across the UK.
 The software is a class one medical device with content informed by cognitive behavioural therapy and dialectical behavioural therapy.
-The system is designed to work out the box and has a rigorous decontamination protocol.
-During the COVID-19 pandemic Rescape provided headsets to frontline staff working in intensive care settings and collaborated with the Centre for Trials Research and Cwm Taff University Health Board to undertake a brief evaluation of DR.VR™.
-In this work we developed a logic model mapping content components to hypothesised mechanisms of action and with additional input from a clinical psychologist created an 8-part relaxation course.
-In 2022 Rescape formally launched an immersive therapy solution aimed at helping NHS staff reduce their stress, anxiety and reduce burn out.
-This is currently undergoing a service-wide evaluation within CTUHB and this product is already making impact in several hospitals.
-Our next stage of development is to advance our platform to co-create a specific mental health product available to a wider and diverse audience.
-We want to investigate new approaches to helping with people’s mental health, primarily anxiety and mental resilience, how these therapies can be deployed, and what innovation is required to deliver at scale.
+The system was designed to work out of the box and included a rigorous decontamination protocol.
+During the COVID-19 pandemic, Rescape provided headsets to frontline staff working in intensive care settings and collaborated with the Centre for Trials Research and Cwm Taff University Health Board to undertake a brief evaluation of DR.VR™.
+Through this work, a logic model was developed mapping content components to hypothesised mechanisms of action, and with additional input from a clinical psychologist, an eight-part relaxation course was created.

 Based in South Wales

-VR-MELODY is an industry-led award and will be run in South Wales.
-The sponsor is Rescape Innovation and the Centre for Trial Research at Cardiff University is co-ordinating the research.
+Based in South Wales, VR-MELODY was an industry-led award and was run in South Wales.
+The sponsor was Rescape Innovation, and the Centre for Trials Research at Cardiff University co-ordinated the research.

 Study design

-This study is split into 3-phases.
-In phase 1 we will undertake focus groups to determine priorities for a personalised VR therapeutic solution; including identification of key components for a VR therapeutic, and user-testing requirement.
-The information gathered in phase 1 will be used to inform the development and prototyping of a new VR intervention.
-In phase 3 we will involve at-home user-testing as well as focus groups and interviews to refine the intervention in collaboration with stakeholders.
-If the new VR therapeutic is acceptable to the different people involved, we will design a study and apply for funding to assess if VR-MELODY can support people experiencing symptoms of anxiety and build mental resilience.
-We will recruit up to 80 people to take part in con-production and user testing phases of the project, 40 people who have experienced symptoms of anxiety in the past and 40 professional involved in support adults who may experience symptoms of anxiety.
+This study was split into three phases.
+In phase 1, focus groups were undertaken to determine priorities for a personalised VR therapeutic solution, including identification of key components for a VR therapeutic and user-testing requirements.
+The information gathered in phase 1 was used to inform the development and prototyping of a new VR intervention.
+In phase 3, at-home user testing, alongside focus groups and interviews, was conducted to refine the intervention in collaboration with stakeholders.
+If the new VR therapeutic was acceptable to the different people involved, plans were developed to design a future study and apply for funding to assess whether VR-MELODY could support people experiencing symptoms of anxiety and build mental resilience.

 For further information email the study team at VRMelody@cardiff.ac.uk